 Flat-Fee Living Wills

-Once you start working with an attorney, you’ll find that they typically have one of two payment structures.
-A flat flee works like how it sounds.
-Once you decide to work with an estate planner, they will ask for one “flat” payment.
-The cost of that payment will depend on the factors mentioned above: location, attorney experience and and the number and type of documents needed.
-You can expect a low range of $300, with the higher prices easily exceeding $1,000.
+A flat fee is one of the two payment structures commonly used by estate planning attorneys.
+With this setup, once you decide to work with an estate planner, they will ask for one “flat” payment.
+The amount of that payment will depend on the factors mentioned above: location, attorney experience and the number and type of estate planning documents needed.
+The lower range is $300, with the higher prices easily exceeding $1,000.

 Hourly Payment Structure Living Wills

-While the online world is a convenient one, it may not provide for all your needs.
-DIY legal documents often cost less than working with a professional, but that’s because they’re not customized.
-The form comes as is, and you simply fill it out to the best of your abilities.
+DIY legal documents often cost less than working with a professional, but that’s because they’re not customized to the same degree.
+When you’re working with a software program to make a will, the form comes as is, and you simply fill it out to the best of your abilities.

 Bottom Line

 Living wills are an important step for any individual looking into end-of-life medical and financial planning.
-The more vulnerable you are, the more essential they become too.
-If you think you might need to include a living will in your future, shop around for your best options to make one.
-If you have straightforward wishes, a DIY living will might be enough for you.
-In contrast, it may be worth speaking to a professional estate planning attorney if there are several complications.
-Either way, as long as you have a legal living will, you can be sure you and your family are cared for.
+The more vulnerable you are, the more essential they become.
+If you think you might need to include a living will in your future, assess your options for how to make one.
+For more straightforward wishes, a DIY living will might be sufficient and tends to be more budget-friendly.
+In other situations, particularly if there are complications, it may be worth speaking to a professional estate planning attorney, though this route is more costly.

 Estate Planning Tips

 - A living will is only one piece of your full estate planning puzzle.
 It’s important to consult with a financial advisor to help you figure out the right estate plan and how it all fits together.
 Finding a qualified financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+SmartAsset’s free tool matches you with financial advisors who serve your area.
+You can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - A key part of estate planning is figuring out how much you will have to live on.
 That’s where a free, easy-to-use retirement calculator can be invaluable.